Make Herniated Disc Pain a Thing of the Past with the help of a Spinal Cord Stimulator

 - Spinal Cord Stimulator – Another option, and one that is especially useful for those that have already tried surgical procedures, is to use a spinal cord stimulator.
 These devices are wired into a specific spot in the spine, and use mild electrical impulses to disrupt the pain messengers that are sent from the nerves to the brain.
 They are user controlled, removable, and replace pain with a mild tingling sensation while reducing discomfort by between 50 and 75%.

-- Surgery – In some cases, a patient may require surgery.
-Surgery comes with many risks, but procedures such as laminotomies, spinal fusions, artificial discs surgery, and discectomies have been effective at relieving pain.
+- Spine Surgery – In some cases, a patient may require surgery.
+Surgery comes with potential risks, but procedures such as laminotomies, spinal fusions, artificial discs surgery, and laser spine discectomies have been effective at relieving pain.